ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    If the AS supports both diff queries and the "Cursor" extension, and the GET request specifies the 'cursor' query parameter, then the AS MUST return a 4.00 (Bad Request) response in case any of the conditions below holds.

-   The response MUST have Content-Format "application/ace-trl+cbor".
+   The 4.00 (Bad Request) response MUST have Content-Format "application/ace-trl+cbor".
 The payload of the response MUST be a CBOR map, which MUST include the 'error' parameter and MAY include the 'error_description' parameter to provide additional context.

    * The GET request does not specify the 'diff' query parameter, irrespective of the value of the 'cursor' parameter.

-      The 'error' parameter within the CBOR map carried in the response payload MUST have value 1 ("Invalid set of parameters").
+      The 'error' parameter within the CBOR map carried in the payload of the 4.00 (Bad Request) response MUST have value 1 ("Invalid set of parameters").

    * The 'cursor' query parameter has a value other than 0 or than a positive integer, or it has a value strictly greater than MAX_INDEX (see {{sec-trl-endpoint-supporting-cursor}}).

-      The 'error' parameter within the CBOR map carried in the response payload MUST have value 0 ("Invalid parameter value").
+      The 'error' parameter within the CBOR map carried in the payload of the 4.00 (Bad Request) response MUST have value 0 ("Invalid parameter value").
 The CBOR map MUST also include the 'cursor' parameter, which MUST specify either: the CBOR simple value "null" (0xf6), if the update collection associated with the requester is empty; or the corresponding current value of 'last_index' otherwise.

    * All of the following hold: the update collection associated with the requester is not empty; no wrap-around of its 'index' value has occurred; and the 'cursor' query parameter has a value strictly greater than the current 'last_index' on the update collection (see {{sec-trl-endpoint-supporting-cursor}}).

-      The 'error' parameter within the CBOR map carried in the response payload MUST have value 2 ("Out of bound cursor value").
+      The 'error' parameter within the CBOR map carried in the payload of the 4.00 (Bad Request) response MUST have value 2 ("Out of bound cursor value").
 The CBOR map MUST also include the 'cursor' parameter, which MUST specify the current value of 'last_index' for the update collection associated with the requester.

 # Full Query of the TRL ## {#ssec-trl-full-query}